 IAM policy document

-It defines the permissions, e.g. full access (aka AdministratorAccess
+It defines the permissions, e.g. full access (aka AdministratorAccess) looks like this:

 {